pyeventsourcing/eventsourcing/docs/topics/tutorial/part3.rst

 work with different databases, and optionally to encrypt and compress stored events.
 By default, the application serialises aggregate events using JSON, and stores them in memory as "plain old Python objects".
-This is how the application objects have been working in this tutorial.

 The library also supports storing events in SQLite and PostgreSQL databases.
 Other databases are available.
 See the library's extension